RainbowMiner/RainbowMiner/README.md

 ### Config\autoexec.config.txt

-If you want RainbowMiner to start other commands before the mining begins, you may add them to file Config\autoexec.config.txt by following the following rules:
+If you want RainbowMiner to start other commands before the mining begins, you may add them to file Config\autoexec.config.txt by following these rules:
 - one line, one command
 - command and path must be enclosed with doublequotes (")
-- arguments (if any) must follow after the closing doublequote if the command
+- arguments (if any) must follow after the closing doublequote of the command
-- a hashtag (#) marks the beginning of a comment, everything behind this within the line, will be ignored
+- a hashtag (#) marks the beginning of a comment, everything after it on the line will be ignored

 Example: